starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 4. Run the RSI launcher from Lutris and finish installing the game; do not change the default install path in the RSI Launcher settings.
 5. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (or ask us on our [social channels](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins) which runner is currently recommended).
 6. In the LUG Helper, select `Manage DXVK Versions`.
 Install the latest standard dxvk.
-7. **KDE+Wayland users:** See this [required workaround](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#mousecursor-issues-and-view-snapping-in-interaction-mode) to **resolve mouse cursor and view snapping issues**.
-Other Desktop Environments may be unaffected.
+7. **Wayland users:** See [required workarounds](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#mousecursor-issues-and-view-snapping-in-interaction-mode) to **resolve mouse cursor and view snapping issues when holding F key**
 8. Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for important updates.
 Especially, Nvidia gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
 9. Run the launcher again and start the game.
 See you in the 'verse!